DimEvil/VISdatapaper/paper.md

 Over 2,000 locations in estuaries, inland rivers, streams, canals, and enclosed waters in Flanders, Belgium have been sampled since 1992.
 In 2001, these locations were consolidated in a monitoring network ("VISmeetnet") of 900 sampling points.
 Four locations in the Yser estuary and 43 locations in the Scheldt were sampled since 1995.
 While the Yser estuary only covers a small geographical area, the Scheldt estuary is with 33,000 hectares one of the largest estuaries in Europe.
 It is also one of the few remaining European estuaries that includes the entire gradient from fresh to saltwater tidal areas (Van den Bergh et al., 2009).
 The 43 sampling locations in the Scheldt estuary are mainly located in the River Scheldt, but also in the Rivers Durme, Rupel, Dijle, Zenne and Nete.

-The geographic coordinates in both the datasets are those of the sampling locations (`dwc:locationID`).
-Since these do not always represent the actual coordinates of the catch, which may be located further up- or downriver, the coordinate uncertainty (`dwc:coordinateUncertaintyInMeters`) has been set to 250 meter.
+The geographic coordinates in both datasets are those of the defined sampling locations (`dwc:locationID`).
+However, as these coordinates are not always exact the actual coordinates of the catch, which may be located further up- or downriver, the coordinate uncertainty (`dwc:coordinateUncertaintyInMeters`) has been set to 250 meter.

 ### Sampling description

-Sampling methods in inland waters are standardized and described in Belpaire et al., 2000 and Van Thuyne, 2010 and are indicated in the data as `dwc:samplingProtocol`.
+In inland waters, standardized sampling methods were used as described in Belpaire et al., 2000 and Van Thuyne, 2010 and are specified in the dataset as `dwc:samplingProtocol`.
 Per water body, the same method was used for each sampling event.
 The default method is electric fishing, but additional techniques such as gill nets, fykes, and seine netting (variable sizes) were used as well.
 Electric fishing was carried out using a 5kW generator with an adjustable output voltage of 300-500V and a pulse frequency of 480Hz.
 The number of electric fishing devices and hand-held anodes used depends on the river width (Belpaire et al., 2000).
 In riverine environments, electric fishing was carried out on both riverbanks in upstream direction.
-All fishes were identified to species level, counted, and measured for length and weight.
+All fishes were identified to species level, counted, and their length and weight was measured.

 The default method used in estuarine waters is paired fyke netting, but additional techniques such as anchor netting, seine netting, pound netting, electric fishing, and eel fyke netting were used as well (Breine et al., 2011).
-All fishes were identified to species level, counted, and measured for length and weight.
+All fishes were identified to species level, counted their length and weight was measured.

 ### Quality control description

 Strict field protocols where used.
-The Manual for Application of the European Fish Index (EFI) (Fame consortium, 2004) was used as a guideline for electrofishing and used in support of the EU water framework directive.
+The Manual for Application of the European Fish Index (EFI) (Fame consortium, 2004) served as a guideline for electrofishing and was used in support of the EU water framework directive.

-Users of the data can report issues with the inland waters and estuarine waters dataset at <https://github.com/LifeWatchINBO/vis-inland-occurrences> and <https://github.com/LifeWatchINBO/vis-estuarine-occurrences> respectively.
+Users of the data can comment on the inland waters and estuarine waters dataset at <https://github.com/LifeWatchINBO/vis-inland-occurrences> and <https://github.com/LifeWatchINBO/vis-estuarine-occurrences> respectively.

 ### Method step description